Nettleleaf goosefoot (Chenopodium murale)

 The mature plant grows up to 3 feet (90 cm) tall, with branches arising mostly from the base of the main stem.
 Leaves are usually triangular/egg shaped to lance shaped and have coarsely toothed edges with an upper dark green, glossy surface, and a lower surface that is sparsely covered with fine, white, powdery coating.
 Leaves have slender stalks that are roughly half as long as the leaf blade.
 Young leaves have a moist, dewy coating and a strong odor when crushed.

 Nettleleaf goosefoot blooms mostly in spring, but sometimes blooms almost year-round.
 Tiny, green, stalkless flowers are less than 1/10 of an inch (1.5 mm) in diameter and cluster densely into flower heads, most of which are found at the tips of the main stem and branches.
 Some flowers, however, arise from bases of leaves in the lower portion of the stem.

-The fruit is tiny, up to 1/17 of an inch (about 1.5 mm) in diameter.
+The fruits are tiny, up to 1/17 of an inch (about 1.5 mm) in diameter.
 The outer fruit wall is difficult to separate from the seed.

-The seed is disk shaped, black to dark brown, with a minutely pitted surface.
+The seeds are disk shaped, black to dark brown, with a minutely pitted surface.

 Reproduces by seed.